-- Drugs Contrary to Approved Medical and Professional Standards.
+- Compound Drugs.
+Compound drugs unless all of the ingredients are FDA-approved in the form in which they are used in the compound drug and as designated in the FDA's Orange Book: Approved Drug Products with Therapeutic Equivalence Evaluations, require a prescription to dispense, and the compound drug is not essentially the same as an FDA-approved product from a drug manufacturer.
+Exceptions to non-FDA approved compound ingredients may include multi-source, non-proprietary vehicles and/or pharmaceutical adjuvants. - Drugs Contrary to Approved Medical and Professional Standards.
 Drugs given to you or prescribed in a way that is against approved medical and professional standards of practice. - Drugs Over Quantity or Age Limits.
 Drugs which are over any quantity or age limits set by the plan or us. - Drugs Over the Quantity Prescribed or Refills After One Year.
-Drugs in amounts over the quantity prescribed or for any refill given more than one year after the date of the original prescription.

-- Drugs Prescribed by Providers Lacking Qualifications, Registrations and/or Certifications.
+Drugs in amounts over the quantity prescribed or for any refill given more than one year after the date of the original prescription. - Drugs Prescribed by Providers Lacking Qualifications, Registrations and/or Certifications.
 Prescription drugs prescribed by a provider that does not have the necessary qualifications, registrations and/or certifications as determined by us. - Drugs That Do Not Need a Prescription.
 Drugs that do not need a prescription by federal law (including drugs that need a prescription by state law, but not by federal law), except for injectable insulin.
 This exclusion does not apply to over-the-counter drugs that we must cover under state law, or federal law when recommended by the U.S. Preventive Services Task Force, and prescribed by a doctor. - Lost or Stolen Drugs.
+Refills of lost or stolen drugs.

+- Non-Approved Drugs.
+Drugs not approved by the FDA. - ♦ Educational or Academic Services.
+Services, supplies or room and board for teaching, vocational, or self-training purposes.
+This includes, but is not limited to boarding schools and/or the room and board and educational components of a residential program where the primary focus of the program is educational in nature rather than treatment based.
-Refills of lost or stolen drugs. - Educational or Academic Services.
-This plan does not cover: - Educational or academic counseling, remediation, or other services that are designed to increase academic knowledge or skills. - Educational or academic counseling, remediation, or other services that are designed to increase socialization, adaptive, or communication skills. - Academic or educational testing. - Teaching skills for employment or vocational purposes. - Teaching art, dance, horseback riding, music, play, swimming, or any similar activities. - Teaching manners and etiquette or any other social skills. - Teaching and support services to develop planning and organizational skills such as daily activity planning and project or task planning. - This exclusion does not apply to the medically necessary treatment of pervasive developmental disorder or autism, to the extent stated in the section "Benefits for Pervasive

-Developmental Disorder or Autism".
+This exclusion does not apply to the medically necessary treatment of pervasive developmental disorder or autism, to the extent stated in the section "Benefits for Pervasive Developmental Disorder or Autism".
 Additionally, this exclusion does not apply to the medically necessary services to treat severe mental disorders or serious emotional disturbances of a child as required by state law.